 Exemption Notice No. 90 — Mineral Ores and Concentrates UN 3077

-Grants an exemption for drivers transporting mineral ores and concentrates classified as UN 3077 from certain licensing requirements.
+Grants an exemption for drivers transporting mineral ores and concentrates classified as UN 3077 from regulation 216(1) of the Dangerous Goods Safety (Road and Rail Transport of Non-explosives) Regulations 2007.

 Details